-We recognized charges of \$21.7 million (pretax), or \$0.01 per share, related to severance costs for actions being taken to reduce our cost structure.
+- We recognized charges in the second quarter of \$63.5 million (pretax), or \$0.04 per share, primarily related to costs associated with the decision to close a packaging and distribution facility in Germany. - We recognized charges in the first quarter of \$21.7 million (pretax), or \$0.01 per share, related to severance costs for actions taken to reduce our cost structure.